BiaPyX/BiaPy/README.md

 ```
 </details>

-For instance, one of EM datasets used on this work can be downloaded [here](https://www.epfl.ch/labs/cvlab/data/data-em/ "EPFL")
+For instance, one of EM datasets used on this work can be downloaded [here](https://www.epfl.ch/labs/cvlab/data/data-em/ "EPFL").

 ### Run the code
 An example to run it in bash shell could be this: